 The Counseling Center delivers mental health services to UB students.
 They promote personal growth and assist students with personal, social and academic concerns.

-The Center for Educational Access is committed to providing reasonable accommodations for students with documented disabilities and works to ensure access to all campus facilities and programs.
+The Office of Disability and Access Services is committed to providing reasonable accommodations for students with documented disabilities and works to ensure access to all campus facilities and programs.

 Diversity and Culture Center

 The Diversity and Culture Center provides a wide range of services, educational programs, and cultural activities to support the creation of a multicultural community at the University of Baltimore.

 Langsdale LibraryYour research resource at the University of Baltimore can be found in the Langsdale Library.